FAFSA Check List.

 • Direct Subsidized & Unsubsidized Loans

 Unlike a scholarship platform, FAFSA doesn’t just “give” money automatically.
-Instead, it calculates your Student Aid Index (SAI) (formerly EFC).
-Your college then uses your SAI, your financial details, and its own cost of attendance (COA) to determine your aid package.
+Instead, it calculates your Student Aid Index (SAI)—formerly the EFC.
+Your college then combines your SAI with its cost of attendance (COA) to determine your aid package.

 • Your (or your family’s) income and assets